LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 The example routine solves this problem using a Backwards Differentiation Formula in fixed-leading coefficient form.
 Each stage is solved using the built-in modified Newton iteration.
-Internally, Newton will use the SUNLINSOL_DENSE linear solver via the CVode interface.
+Internally, Newton will use the SUNLINSOL_DENSE linear solver.
 The example file contains functions to evaluate both :math:`f(t, y_1, y_2)` and :math:`J(t, y_1, y_2)`.
-Additionally, a root-finding function will, as previously mentioned, find roots at either :math:`M_f = 0` or :math:`H = H_c` as well as at :math:`v = 0` for :math:`t > 0` using the built-in root-finding mechanism in CVode.
+Additionally, a root-finding function will, as previously mentioned, find roots at either :math:`M_f = 0` or :math:`H = H_c` as well as at :math:`v = 0` for :math:`t > 0` using the built-in root-finding mechanism in CVODE.

 We specify the scalar relative and vector-valued absolute tolerances, :math:`rtol=10^{-5}` and :math:`atol=\begin{pmatrix} 0.01 \\ 0.1 \end{pmatrix}`
 , respectively.
-Aside from these choices, this problem uses only the default CVode solver parameters.
+Aside from these choices, this problem uses only the default CVODE solver parameters.

 68 normal + 2 root output times are printed at normatively equally-spaced points as well as at the two roots, and run statistics are printed at the end.